 Black Spinel and .15 ct. t.w.
-Diamond Cat Pin Pendant Necklace With Emeralds in Two-Tone.
+Diamond Cat Pin Pendant Necklace With Emeralds in Two-Tone Sterling Silver.
 18"

 An RS exclusive.
-This pin pendant necklace hosts a fashionable feline of .15 ct. t.w. diamonds and black spinel.
-Detailed with emerald accent eyes and an 18kt yellow gold over sterling bow.
+Set in sterling silver, this pin pendant necklace hosts a fashionable feline of .15 ct. t.w. diamonds and black spinels.
+Detailed with emerald accent eyes and an 18kt yellow gold over sterling silver bow.
 Wear this cat on the included rope chain, or sport it alone as a decorative pin.
 Revolver safety and springing clasp.
-Sterling silver pin pendant necklace.
+Diamond and black spinel cat pin pendant necklace.

 Product Details (for Black Spinel and .15 ct. t.w.
-Diamond Cat Pin Pendant Necklace With Emeralds in Two-Tone.
+Diamond Cat Pin Pendant Necklace With Emeralds in Two-Tone Sterling Silver.
 18")

 DROP: A dangling or stationary detail which "drops" from a bale, strand or earring backing.